Leaders at Dearborn Public Schools want students, parents, educators and community members to have a stake in a child’s education.

 - Claim to fame: The district offers dual enrollment, a STEM middle school, early childhood programs, three early college programs and the award-winning Collegiate Academy.
 About 45 percent of students attending Dearborn Public Schools are English Language Learners.
 Plus, the district is accredited by Cognia.

-The remaining 15 percent or $20 million of the money Dearborn Public Schools received from the federal government during the COVID-19 pandemic will most likely be spent by this August.
+Dearborn Public Schools invested $20 million of the money received from the federal government during the COVID-19 pandemic on building repairs, upgrades and maintenance.

 Follow Metro Parent on Instagram.